Leyner-Andres-Bejarano-Palacios/java_tutorial/ReadMe.md

 #### 1-2_w3resource_basic_182

 Something passing throug my head right now, if this is recursive and one of the branches it took are not identical the other continue executing ????.
+#### 1-2_w3resource_basic_184

+Another great opportunity for desamboguity, when you ask you me for the longest sequence, you refering to sequencials values, or longuest similar direcctions , for example the moment in the tree when there are more secuencials right nodes ???????